jphastings/dotpostcard/docs/formats/web.md

 If the postcard is 'heteroriented' (the back and front have different orientations) then the lower half will be rotated 90º clockwise (for left-hand flip postcards), or 90º anti-clockwise (for right-hand flip postcards), so that a Web format postcard is always the same width as the front of the postcard, and twice the height of the front.

+> [!TIP]
-By default this format uses lossy JPEGli compression and resizing to make a small but high quality image.
+> By default this format uses lossy JPEGli compression and resizing to make a small but high quality image.
 If your input images use transparency, or if you request an 'archival' quality postcard, then it will produce a WebP format image that can support what you've requested.

 ## Example